Targeted Protein Degradation

 What Is the PROTAC's Cellular Permeability and Target Affinity?

 When developing degrader compounds, it is important to assess their cellular permeability and affinity for target proteins and E3 ligases.
-The NanoBRET™ Target Engagement (TE) Assays enable the measurement of protein-small molecule binding interactions in live cells, providing quantitative determination of compound affinity and occupancy for target proteins.
+The NanoBRET™ Target Engagement (TE) Assays enable the measurement of protein-small molecule binding interactions in live cells, providing quantitative determination of compound permeability, as well as target affinity and residence time.

 Measuring cellular affinity of BET degraders targeting BRD4 using the NanoBRET™ TE Assay.
 Comparison of cellular binding affinity for two related PROTACs that target BRD4 (left panel) using a BRD4 NanoBRET™ TE assay.
 Degrader affinity for the E3 ligase CRBN was compared in live and permeabilized cells using a NanoBRET™ TE CRBN assay to assess contribution of compound permeability to measured binding affinity (right panel).
 The study revealed that dBET6 is more permeable than dBET1 and dBET6 has slightly higher affinity for CRBN compared to dBET1.